-Using the Sound Calibrator Nor-1251
+Using the Sound Calibrator Nor1253

-The Sound Calibrator Nor-1251 is a small, battery operated sound source for the calibration of microphones and sound measuring instruments.
+The Sound Calibrator Nor1253 is a small, battery operated sound source for the calibration of microphones and sound measuring instruments.

 The microphone is placed in an acoustic coupler where the calibrator produces a regulated sinusoidal sound pressure signal.
-The calibrator is supplied with an output of 114dB SPL @ 1000Hz.
+The calibrator is normally supplied with an output of 124dB SPL @ 250Hz.
+Other levels and frequencies are available upon request.
+However, in this manual all examples and specifications apply to the 124dB/250Hz version, if not otherwise stated.
+The actual level and frequency of your calibrator is indicated on the sound calibrator itself.